Yauheniy/For-testing-with-git/README.md

 # For-testing-with-git

-Eng//Ru

-This repository is designed to study git // Этот репозиторий создан для изучения Гит
+This repository is designed to study git.
+(You can also read russian version in file README_RU.txt)

 -------
-ENG:

 Key files:

 plan.txt - my own shedule for myself.